To understand what the benefits are of using WordPress to power a business website, we will answer the following questions!

-Likewise custom taxonomies was also soon introduced which allowed for organizing post types using more than just the default WordPress tags and categories.
+Likewise custom taxonomies were also soon introduced which allowed for organizing post types using more than just the default WordPress tags and categories.

 Plugins can extend the functionality of WordPress in almost an infinite number of ways.
 Features like ecommerce, donations, event management, and memberships can be added to WordPress with very minimal development cost.
 Plugins are either open-sourced and free to be used by the community or require a license fee.
-For fee based plugins, the cost of development is spread over the userbase which means is is much cheaper than paying a developer to code something similar just for your website.
+For fee-based plugins, the cost of development is spread over the userbase which means its much cheaper than paying a developer to code something similar just for your website.

 With WordPress’s rise in popularity there are now over 10,000 plugins available for the platform.

 A WordPress theme is a group of files (graphics, style sheets, and code) that dictates the overall appearance of a website.
 Themes control not only the overall layout of your site and individual post types (where menus, blocks, content, etc. appears), but also the style (typography, colours, spacing, etc.).

 Just like plugins there are thousands of different themes available on WordPress for free or for a fee.

 Since 2015 theme development have become much more complex.
 Some themes now include features which allow website owners to customize the layouts and styles of the theme itself visually.
 For those that use custom post types, new layouts can even be created.
 Similarly visual page builder plugins with drag and drop interfaces allow for custom layouts and styles on any page independent of the theme being used.